 If you’re wondering how I landed on ConvertKit as my email marketing tool of choice, I have to tell you it was not a straight shot.
 When I started my blog in 2011, ConvertKit did not exist yet.
 (Nathan Barry founded ConvertKit in 2013) I started my email marketing journey the way many people start with MailChimp.

 Then I realized that once you get a certain number of email subscribers, it’s time to move to a more geared platform towards your niche.
-MailChimp is fine if you are an e-commerce store.
+For example, MailChimp is fine for small business owners of e-commerce stores.
 However, I wanted to do many other things with my email list outside of just sending essential email marketing campaigns that MailChimp did not provide.

-I went to Aweber from MailChimp, a great platform, and moderately priced platform.
+I went to Aweber from MailChimp, an excellent and moderately priced email marketing service.
 I also enjoy that they thought about teaching their users more about email marketing with videos, which was a pretty big deal at the time.
-That was great because I still had so much to learn about this space.
+That was great because I still had much to learn about this space.

 I started using their more advanced features but soon realized I could not implement the newer strategies I was learning about on the Aweber platform.
 As a result, they began to fall behind on what was up and coming in the email marketing world.